ai-2070/papers/network-event-transport/README.md

 This paper makes the following contributions:

 1. A **layered mesh architecture** (Section 3) that separates transport, identity, authorization, hierarchy, state, compute, extensibility, and resilience into composable layers, each operating at microsecond or sub-microsecond overhead.
-2. A **64-byte cache-line-aligned wire format** (Section 4) enabling zero-copy multi-hop forwarding where intermediate nodes make routing decisions from a single cache-line read without decrypting payloads.
+2. A **68-byte header** (Section 4) laid out for natural 8-byte-aligned reads, with its routing fast-path in the first cache line, enabling zero-copy multi-hop forwarding where intermediate nodes make routing decisions from a single cache-line read without decrypting payloads.
-3. A **causal state model** (Section 6) using 24-byte causal links with compressed horizons, providing per-entity ordering without global consensus, and an honest discontinuity mechanism that forks entities with documented lineage rather than silently recovering.
+3. A **causal state model** (Section 6) using 32-byte causal links with compressed horizons, providing per-entity ordering without global consensus, and an honest discontinuity mechanism that forks entities with documented lineage rather than silently recovering.
 4. A **bloom-filter authorization scheme** (Section 5.2) delivering ~20ns per-packet access control for named hierarchical channels.
 5. **Comprehensive micro-benchmarks** (Section 9) on two architectures (ARM and x86) demonstrating that the software layer is no longer the bottleneck for packet scheduling.